Mellowxd098/Daisy_johnson/README.md

 ![Daisy_johnson](https://telegra.ph/file/e86cbb3e4a413f36c5aae.jpg)

-A modular Telegram Group Management bot made using [Daisy_johnson Chan](https://t.me/Kurumi_0bot) as base repo.
+A modular Telegram Group Management bot made using [Daisy_johnson](https://t.me/Kurumi_0bot) as base repo.

-Can be found on telegram as [Daisy_johnson Chan](https://t.me/Kurumi_0bot).
+Can be found on telegram as [Daisy_johnson](https://t.me/Kurumi_0bot).

-The Support group can be reached out to at [Daisy_johnson Support](https://t.me/kurumisupport), where you can ask for help about [Daisy_johnson Chan](https://t.me/Kurumi_0bot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Daisy_johnson Support](https://t.me/kurumisupport), where you can ask for help about [Daisy_johnson](https://t.me/Kurumi_0bot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 ## How to setup/deploy.